The Sagol Lab for Information and Evolution

 Our lab is a part of the Department of Evolutionary and Environmental Biology and the Institute of Evolution at the University of Haifa.
 See our Departmental Darwin Day tradition.

-We are currently funded by the Israel Science Foundation and by the John Templeton Foundation.
+We are currently funded by the Sagol Network and by the John Templeton Foundation.